rawgraphs/rawgraphs-app/README.md

 Once this is running, go to [http://localhost:4000/](http://localhost:4000/).

 Troubles with the installation?
-Maybe a look at the [issues](https://github.com/densitydesign/raw/issues) page can solve your problem, otherwise visit the [Google group](https://groups.google.com/forum/#!forum/densitydesign-raw).
+Maybe a look at the [issues](https://github.com/densitydesign/raw/issues) page can solve your problem, otherwise join the [Google group](https://groups.google.com/forum/#!forum/densitydesign-raw).

 ##Documentation and Support